 One important role that animals play as environmental indicators is their sensitivity to changes in their surroundings.
-For example, certain bird species are known to be highly sensitive to pollution levels in water bodies, making them effective indicators of water quality.
-Additionally, studying animal populations can help identify areas where conservation efforts should be focused.
+Some species of birds are highly sensitive to pollution levels in water bodies, making them effective indicators of water quality.
+Studying animal populations can help identify areas where conservation efforts should be focused.

 By monitoring the presence or absence of certain species over time, researchers can gain insights into the health of the ecosystem.

 |Number of different species present in an area

 |Provides insight into population dynamics and resource availability